OpenBfS/UncertRadio/docs/doc_files/special_methods/data_sets_mean.rst

 Applying means in UncertRadio
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If in the symbol list under the :doc:`/first_steps/TABS/Equations` a symbol type is changed into „m“, the program assumes that value and uncertainty of this quantity are to be derived from a data set.
+If in the symbol list under the :ref:`tab “equations”` a symbol type is changed into „m“, the program assumes that value and uncertainty of this quantity are to be derived from a data set.
 The following input dialog allows the input of the data set, it is invoked by the icon |image38|
-from the toolbar (it requires first selecting the row of this “m” variable in the :doc:`/first_steps/TABS/Values_Uncertainties`):
+from the toolbar (it requires first selecting the row of this “m” variable in the :ref:`tab “values, uncertainties”`):

 |image39|